Calcium3d/Calcium3d/README.md

 # Heya there 👋

 Im awsomemanNever, a noob coder trying to improve his skills one project at a time.
 I try out anything i can find a intro to, and explore the entire computer science industry.
-From "Hello World" to Artificial intelligence
+From "Hello World" to Artificial intelligence, from for loops to game design, youll find almost everything in my github profile

 # Stats